Law of Desire: Genre

+Influences

 The outrageous titles of Pablo's film seem to belong to John Waters' aesthetic universe of pop culture, media, and trash as found in Pink Flamingos (1972), Female Trouble (1974), and Desperate Living (1977).
-Law of Desire is closely linked to two of Almodóvar's subsequent films.
+The Law of Desire is closely linked to two of Almodóvar's subsequent films.
 Religion and sexual abuse appear in the character of Ada who with Tina makes a cruz de mayo, a makeshift altar that mixes religious and pagan elements.
 Ada makes a vow of silence until certain wishes have been fulfilled.
 She also wants to make her first communion.
 The scene in which Tina enters her former school where she sang as the soloist at church and confronts Father Constantino, the priest who abused her when she was a boy, formed a partial genesis for Almodóvar's later film Bad Education.

 The character of Pablo serves as an alter ego for Almodóvar.
 Pablo is working on his new film whose main character is Laura P. The implausibility of its plot reflects the intricate and outrageous plot of Almodóvar's own film.
 When she was left by one of her lovers, Laura ran after him and broke an ankle.
 She had her leg amputated, so that others would feel guilty, but even thus, her thirst for vengeance was not quenched.

 In the video arcade scene in which Antonio tries to be seductive, he lights both his and Pablo's cigarette.
 This is a reference to Bette Davis's film Now, Voyager (1942) directed by Irving Rapper in which Paul Henreid puts two cigarettes into his mouth and lights one for Bette Davis.

 Reinforcing the links between life and art, Ada's mother has left Tina to elope with a photographer.
-Stage life and real but through law of desire Cocteau monologue talks of the separation of the expressive pore.
 Almodóvar cited American painter Edward Hopper as an inspiration for the way in which his cinematographer Ángel Luis Fernández photographed Madrid.
 Tina's revelation of her torrid past to her amnesiac brother, although narrated but not shown, recalls Elizabeth Taylor's outrageous claims in Suddenly, Last Summer, Joseph L. Mankiewicz's 1959 adaptation of Tennessee Williams's play.

 Music

-The Soundtrack of Law of Desire has been credited to Bernardo Bonezzi.
-Almodóvar simply reused music from What Have I Done to Deserve? composed by Bonezzi.
+The soundtrack of The Law of Desire has been credited to Bernardo Bonezzi.
+Almodóvar reused music from his 1984 film What Have I Done to Deserve This? composed by Bonezzi.
 The theme Gloria, from that film, is heard over the titles.
 Budget constraints did not allow Almodóvar to commission a full original soundtrack.
 Instead, he used classical pieces that were either free or cheap to obtain.
 Dmitri Shostakovich's tenth symphony is used for the opening credits and Igor Stravinsky's Tango for Pablo's escape in his car.

-Almodóvar also used his own composition Voy a ser mama (I am going to be a mother) as incidental music.
+Almodóvar also used his own composition "Voy a ser mamá" (I am going to be a mother) as incidental music.
 Organ religious music takes Tina to her past in the scene where she confronts the priest who abused her when she was a boy.